General Translation

 Basic example

-The <Var> component must be used inside of a <T> component or in a dictionary entry.
+The <Var> component must be used inside of a <T> component.

 import { T, Var } from 'gt-next'